anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 Table 4-15: Reserved

 <a name="4.2.4"></a>
-### 4.2.4 Instance types
+### 4.2.4 NFVI Profiles

 <a name="4.2.4.1"></a>
-#### 4.2.4.1 B Instances (Basic)
+#### 4.2.4.1 Basic Profile
-This instance type is intended to be used for both IT workloads as well as NFV workloads.
+This NFVI Profile is intended to be used for both IT workloads as well as NFV workloads.
 It has limited IO capabilities (up to 10Gbps Network interface).

 <a name="4.2.4.2"></a>
-#### 4.2.4.2 N Instances (Network Intensive)
+#### 4.2.4.2 Network Intensive Profile
-This instance type is intended to be used for those applications that has high network throughput requirements (up to 50Gbps).
+This NFVI Profile is intended to be used for those applications that has high network throughput requirements (up to 50Gbps).

 ##### 4.2.4.2.1 Network Acceleration Extensions
-N instance types can come with Network Acceleration extensions to assist VNFs offloading some of their network intensive operations to hardware.
+Network Intensive Profile can come with Network Acceleration extensions to assist VNFs offloading some of their network intensive operations to hardware.
 The list below is preliminary and is expected to grow as more network acceleration resources are developed and standardized.
 >_Interface types are aligned with [ETSI GS NFV-IFA 002](https://www.etsi.org/deliver/etsi_gs/NFV-IFA/001_099/002/02.01.01_60/gs_NFV-IFA002v020101p.pdf)._

 | .conf | Interface type | Description |